beschulz/wav2png/README.md

 	* alternatively, you can install it anywhere else, where the compiler can find it.

 ### Build
-* either open build/macosx/wav2png.xcodeproj in Xcode or cd build make all
+* either open build/macosx/wav2png.xcodeproj in Xcode to build it there, or cd build make all